jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.5.3 Database systems
     - Databases often store a company's most sensitive data (e.g. proprietary, CC info, PHI, and PII)
+    - Database general ACID properties (Atomicity, Consistency, Isolation and Durability):
+        - Atomicity: transactions are all-or-nothing; a transaction must be an atomic unit of work, i.e., all of its data modifications are performed, or none are performed
+        - Consistency: transactions must leave the database in a consistent state
+        - Isolation: transactions are processed independently
+        - Durability: once a transaction is committed, it is permanently recorded
     - Attackers may use inference or aggregation to obtain confidential information
     - **Aggregation attack**: process where SQL provides a number of functions that combine records from one or more tables to produce potentially useful info
     - **Inference attack**: involves combining several pieces of nonsensitive info to gain access to that which should be classified at a higher level; inference makes use of the human mind’s deductive capacity rather than the raw mathematical ability of database platforms